tobybreckon/fire-detection-cnn/README.md

 ---

 ## Reference implementation:
-Our binary detection (FireNet / InceptionV1-OnFire) architectures dtermine whether an image frame contains fire globally, whereas the superpixel based approach breaks down the frame into segments and performs classification on each superpixel segment to provide in-frame localization.
+Our binary detection (FireNet / InceptionV1-OnFire) architectures determine whether an image frame contains fire globally, whereas the superpixel based approach breaks down the frame into segments and performs classification on each superpixel segment to provide in-frame localization.

 This respository contains the ```firenet.py``` and ```inceptionV1-OnFire.py``` files corresponding to the two binary (full-frame) detection models from the paper.
 In addition the ```superpixel-inceptionV1-OnFire.py``` file corresponds to the superpixel based in-frame fire localization from the paper.